arn-c0de/Android-WIFI-BT_geograbber/README.md

 ---

-### ⚠️ Python Integration Notice (v1.0.4)
+⚠️ **Python Integration Notice (v1.0.4)**

-The two Python tools are not yet fully compatible with the new encrypted databases.
+- ✅ On Linux, databases can currently be loaded and visualized.
+- ⚠️ Passphrase unlocking is buggy: correct passphrases may be rejected.
+- ⚠️ On Windows, passphrase issues still persist.

-Additional development is required to implement full SQLCipher support and key handling.
+> Additional development is required to implement full SQLCipher support and reliable key handling.

-> ➡️ If you need to work **without encryption**, please use **version 1.0.2**.
+➡️ **Workaround:** To use without encryption, please use version **1.0.2**.

 ---